jeffmathw/Stock_market_prediction/README.md

 Implement sentiment analysis.
 Comparison of LSTM Model Performance With and Without News Sentiment Analysis

+The webapp.py file is the main python program which uses stremlit to show UI. stock_news_scraping.py is used to extract news of a particular stock

 Activate Virtual environment in python and install the :
 Libraries used :
 1.  **fsspec:** `pip install fsspec`